Martipik/hello-world/README.md

 # hello-world
-1st repository for a newbie trying to learn how to program
+1st repository for a newbie trying to learn how to program.

 Yasss, I am an inferior woman trying to learn how to program and kick asses.
 Programming is the present.